 This is a really stunning type of bodyscape photography, perfect for an artistic portrait of your lips, collarbones, back, and other small areas of your body.
 I love this style for highlighting your favorite body features, like butt, boobs, or lips.

-Using different fabrics and shapes, we can create interesting shadows on your skin with bodyscape photography.
+Using different fabrics, shapes, and body parts we can create interesting shadows on your skin with bodyscape photography.
 This creates an almost ethereal, attention-grabbing effect.
 I love using lace to cast shadows – if you have a lacy scarf or shirt with a beautiful pattern, you can incorporate that into your bodyscape photoshoot.

 What style do you love most?
 Let me know in the comments!